-Course World History Grade(s) 9 Length Year Prereq(s) N/A Fee(s) N/A Credit 1.0 hominids to the French and American Revolutions.
+Course World History Grade(s) 9 Length Year Prereq(s) N/A Fee(s) N/A Credit 1.0

+This required course traces the important world personalities, events, and ideas from the first hominids to the French and American Revolutions.
 Students participate in activities related to the lesson taught.
 Students also complete map assignments and analyze how geography has played a vital role in many historical events.
 Special attention is given to the following themes: writing and literacy, migration, religious beliefs, laws, empire building, governments and leadership, wars, trade, power, and technology.